duckdb/duckdb-web/docs/extensions/azure.md

 ```

 > * When using secrets, the `HTTP_PROXY` environment variable will still be honored except if you provide an explicit value for it.
-> * When using secrets, the `SET` variable of the *Authentication with variables* session will be ignore.
+> * When using secrets, the `SET` variable of the *Authentication with variables* session will be ignored.
 > * The Azure `CREDENTIAL_CHAIN` provider, the actual token is fetched at query time, not at the time of creating the secret.

 ### Authentication with Variables (Deprecated)